- Feminax Ultra is no longer manufactured, Naproxen 250mg is a recommended alternative

 What is Feminax Ultra?

-The alternative treatment Naproxen 250mg is available on Medicine Direct.
+The alternative treatment Naproxen 250mg is available to buy at Medicine Direct.

 Feminax Ultra is available to purchase without a prescription.
-It contains the active ingredient naproxen, which is a nonsteroidal anti-inflammatory used to reduce the pain and inflammation associated with a wide number of conditions.
+It contains the active ingredient naproxen, which is a nonsteroidal anti-inflammatory used to reduce the pain and inflammation associated with a wide number of conditions, most commonly period pain.

 What is Feminax Ultra used to treat?